Thaw meat, poultry, and fish the right way

 Health Canada advises it will take about 24 hours for each 2.5 kg (5 pounds) of poultry.
 For most other meats, 24 hours in the fridge is usually enough.

-One quick method: ice water
+The quick method: ice water

 How long will it take?
-The rule of thumb is about 30 minutes per pound, which adds up to about eight hours for a 16-pound turkey.
+The rule of thumb is about 30 minutes per pound, which adds up to about eight hours for a 16-pound bird.
 The necessity here is to monitor the water temperature regularly.
 Use a meat thermometer to ensure the water never rises above 4°C. Add ice to keep that temperature in the safe range.

 If you use a microwave, cook immediately after